 Critically investigates such quesions as: What distinguishes sciences from pseudo-sciences?
 When is a theory confirmed?
 What is a law of nature?
+Every year.
+3 Credits

 PH-261 Philosophy of Religion

 Examination of the roles of faith and reason in beliefs concerning a deity and in such issues as the problem of evil.